virtualgoodsdealer/virtualgoodsdealer-pages/_posts/2021-3-26-making-with-gimp-part-one.md

 If you're never going to work with GIMP again, this step might have been a waster of time.
 But if you do end up using GIMP, I just saved you many hours that I myself wasted rummaging through folders.
 Even if you don't find this tutorial to be helpful, I hope that you'll continue making, saving, and exporting things to fill these folders.

-**Visit the [Helpful Tools](/articles/2021/03/26/making-with-gimp-part-one/#helpful-tools) section for a list of my favorite GIMP resources.**

 <div class="alert alert-success" role="alert">
-Visit the [Helpful Tools](/articles/2021/03/26/making-with-gimp-part-one/#helpful-tools) section for a list of my favorite GIMP resources.
+Visit the <a href="/articles/2021/03/26/making-with-gimp-part-one/#helpful-tools">Helpful Tools</a> section for a list of my favorite GIMP resources.
 </div>

 ## Navigating GIMP

-### Finding Your Way Around: General Tips
+### General Tips

+**clicking anywhere on the canvas/layer activates whatever tool is selected** For example: if the text tool is selected, clicking on any preexisting text boxes enables you to edit the text.
+Clicking anywhere else on the canvas opens a new text box.

 **Until you are more familiar with GIMP's interface, this is how you can find the various tools, windows, and settings you want to configure:**
 - Hover over the tools/sections one-by-one.
 The name and description of each should appear.